fabianvanrissenbeck/memclave-ime/docs/subkernel.md

    which would receive the users public key as the input.
 3. The DPU does all the secure lockdown and loading stuff.
 The block is executed.
    After execution, the key exchange block switches the user key to the shared DH secret.
-The key exchange block specifies the block loading block as the next block by default.
+The key exchange block specifies the next block to load.
 4. The host provides some user block that is authenticated using the user key.
    This block gets some host provided inputs, does some calculation and provides some outputs.